ethanokamura/perfectline/src/content/cpp-101/constructors.md

 Pizza pizza2{6};
 Pizza pizza3{342};
 ```
-We now create a pizza that starts off with a dynamic amount of slices!
+We now create a pizza that starts with a dynamic amount of slices!

 Here, we initialized our vector to hold the values 1, 2, and 3!